Challenges When You Have A Bad Credit Score

 – Always pay your bills on time

-– Try to keep a low credit card balance (if any at all)
+– Try to keep a low credit card balance (if any at all) to manage your DTI

 – Monitor your credit reports for errors or mistakes

-Adapting good financial habits can help to ensure that you start making moves that can positively influence your credit score.
+Adapting good financial habits with credit can help to ensure that you start making moves that can positively influence your credit score.
 A good plan to also consider is starting a budget if you don’t already have one.
 Look into how to lower your bills so you have more money to pay down debt.
 Also look into budgeting apps to help you with managing your finances.

 Recommended Reading